The Town of Ponoka has rolled out a new notification service to ensure residents have easy access to what’s happening in the community.

 They will initially receive alerts via recorded voice calls.
 After the introductory phone call, they can choose if they want to keep receiving alerts by call, or through text and email.

-All other residents will need to subscribe when the new system is launched.
+All other residents will need to subscribe to receive alerts.

 Residents can also register for optional non-emergency alerts about town information, such as road closures, waste collection reminders, and snow and ice control updates.